kulla/ansible-role-taskwarrior/README.md

 taskwarrior_client_key:
 ```

 You can find more variables for a more specialized configuration in [`defaults/main.yml`](defaults/main.yml).
-Normally you will not need to use them.
+However, these variables might change in the future since they aren't considered part of the officially supported variables.

 Example Playbook
 ----------------